-Robin Thicke And Girlfriend April Love Geary Share Gender Of Baby No. 2 In Dinner Party At Los Angeles Restaur
+Robin Thicke & Girlfriend April Love Geary Share Gender Of Baby No. 2 From Dinner Party At L.A.
+Restaurant

-Singer Robin Thicke and his girlfriend of three years April Love Geary are adding another baby girl to their growing family.
+Singer Robin Thicke, and his girlfriend of three years, April Love Geary, are adding another baby girl to their growing family.
 The couple hosted a gender-reveal dinner at at CATCH restaurant in Los Angeles with a custom menu, complete with a four-layer cake.

-Geary, 23, a model, shared the news in a series of Instagram posts Saturday night from their celebration.
-Posing next to the cake with the revealed pink content, Geary simply added five exclamation points to her caption.
-In a subsequent post of her and Thicke, 41, sharing a smooch, Geary elaborated a little more.
+Geary, 23, a model, shared the news in a series of Instagram posts Saturday night.
+The pictures were highlights from their celebration of the big reveal.
+Posing next to the cake, which was complete with a bright pink topping, Geary simply added five exclamation points to her caption.
+In a subsequent post showing her and Thicke, 41, sharing a smooch, Geary elaborated a little more.

 “Going to have another daddy’s girl!!!
 I love you baby! ♥️ thank you @markbirnbaum for doing the best sex reveal ever!!!!!
 At my favorite restaurant @catch,” she wrote.

-The couple announced the pregnancy a few days ago, prompting some fans to comment on how fast she got pregnant after having their first baby, Mia, who is 6 months old.
-Commenters also seemed to have a different issue with her pregnancy: The fact the Geary and Thicke are not married, as the evidenced by the number of uncalled-for comments attacking their marital status.
+The couple announced the pregnancy a few days ago, prompting some fans to comment on how fast she got pregnant after having their first baby, Mia, who is 6-months-old.
+Some commenters also seemed to have a different point of contention with her pregnancy — the fact tha Geary and Thicke remain unmarried — as evidenced by a number of uncouth comments attacking their marital status.

 “If you have a relationship with God and you are a cheistian (sic), the bible says to marry and myltiply (sic).
 So yes you do have to be married first,” the top comment on the post reads.